-As part of plans to boost facilities for sport and recreation, Hambleton District Council has created a 1km fitness track suitable for running, cycling and walking which forms part of a larger sports village in Sowerby on the outskirts of Thirsk, North Yorkshire.
+As part of plans to boost facilities for sport and recreation, Hambleton District Council created a 1km fitness track suitable for running, cycling and walking which forms part of a larger sports village in Sowerby on the outskirts of Thirsk, North Yorkshire.

-Aspects such as, location, usage, artificial light levels, maintenance, and cost were all important factors that the council needed to consider, which is why they selected Lakeside Group who could offer an affordable solar light solution that could meet all their requirements.
+Aspects such as, location, usage, artificial light levels, maintenance, and cost were all important factors that the council needed to consider, which is why they selected Solareye who could offer an affordable solar lighting solution that met all their requirements.

 Lisa Wilson, Communities Manager, Hambleton District Council

-The design of Solareye®80 Bat Hat version was appealing to the council because the product reduces light pollution to an absolute minimum and being solar powered eliminates the need for mains electricity making it easier and more cost-effective to install and maintain.
+The design of the Solareye80 Bat Hat was appealing to the council because the product reduces light pollution to an absolute minimum and being solar powered eliminates the need for mains electricity making it easier and more cost-effective to install and maintain.

-• Solareye®80 is a great choice for the sports facility as no electricity is required, which means minimal maintenance and low costs.
+• Solareye80 is a great choice for the sports facility as no electricity is required, which means minimal maintenance and low costs.

 • The solar lights outline the fitness tracks by offering a comfortable glow without being obtrusive to local residents or the natural environment.